The History of the Giles Family

 Anne was Calum's and Jamie's great great grandmother.

 Annie was born in Carrick-on-Suir, Co.
-Tipperary, Ireland, at some stage prior to 1900, and entered service in the town as a domestic servant.
+Tipperary, Ireland, in about 1879, and entered service in the town as a domestic servant.

 CHILDREN of ANNE COLLETON and PATRICK GILES: